FAQs

 • Do I have to complete my application in one sitting, or can I work on it in sections?

-You have the ability to save your application as a draft, allowing you to work on the application over a period of time and as you are available.
+You can save your application as a draft, allowing you to work on the application over a period of time and as you are available.
 Be careful that you do not save as a draft when you intend to submit!
-You will receive a confirmation sent to your Vanderbilt email address when your application is successfully submitted.
+You will receive a confirmation in your Vanderbilt email when your application is successfully submitted.
 Late applications are not accepted so be sure you have the confirmation in advance of the deadline.

-• Do I need to abide by the word limits in the InfoReady application and the space limitations in the PDF attachments?
+• Do I need to abide by the character limits in the application?

 Yes.
 This will aid the VUSRP application review committee.
-Applications that do not adhere to word limits will not be considered.
+Applications that do not adhere to word limits throughout every part of the application will not be considered.

 Other Questions?